kentlouisetonino/web-playground/README.md

 ## Description

-> This repository is my playground in practicing and tinkering new frontend technologies.
+> - A playground where I can do practice and tinkering new frontend technologies.